-How to activate DKIM in Microsoft 365 and improve your email security
+Here's how to activate DKIM in Microsoft 365 and improve your email security

-What is DKIM?
-(DomainKeys Identified Mail)
+What is DKIM (DomainKeys Identified Mail)?

 DKIM (DomainKeys Identified Mail) is an e-mail security standard designed to ensure that messages are not altered in transit between sender and recipient.

-How to activate DKIM in Office 365?
+How can you activate DKIM yourself in Microsoft 365?

 Enable DKIM by clicking on the domain.